rdkcentral/rdkservices/Bluetooth/doc/BluetoothPlugin.md

 <a name="method.isDiscoverable"></a>
 ## *isDiscoverable <sup>method</sup>*

-It returns `TRUE`, if this device can be discovered by other Bluetooth devices.
+Returns `true`, if this device can be discovered by other Bluetooth devices.

 ### Events